openiddict/openiddict-documentation/configuration/encryption-and-signing-credentials.md

 > Tokens generated using the opt-in ASP.NET Core Data Protection integration rely on their own key ring, distinct from the credentials discussed in this documentation.
 > For more information about Data Protection, visit [ASP.NET Core Data Protection](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/introduction).

-## Registering credentials in the server options
+## Registering credentials in the authorization server options

 OpenIddict allows registering one or multiple keys (raw keys or embedded in X.509 certificates).